 Bowls Alberta ("BA") is responsible for conducting events, which include Provincial Championships and Sanctioned Tournaments.
-Provincial Championships are the men's and women's Pairs, Fours, Outdoor Singles, Indoor Singles, Senior Triples and Mixed Pairs.
-Sanctioned Tournaments are the U18 Singles, U25 Singles, Para Bowls, the Medicine Hat Memorial Triples, Alberta Club Championship - Development Triples and the northern and southern Novice Pairs.
+Provincial Championships are the men's and women's Singles, Pairs, Triples, Fours, Youth Singles, Para Bowls, Senior Triples, and Mixed Pairs.
+Sanctioned Tournaments are the Medicine Hat Memorial Triples, North and South Development Triples and the North and South Novice Pairs.